jayanthkoushik/corgy/docs/corgy.types.md

 The directory must exist, and will be checked to ensure it is readable.
-`ArgumentTypeError` is raised if this is not the case.
+`ValueError` is raised if this is not the case.

 ### _class_ corgy.types.SubClass(name)